 I am regularly impressed with the thought and care put into both the security and the usability of this app.
 It’s my first choice for an encrypted conversation.Bruce Schneier, internationally renowned security technologist

-We have a couple of other mobile messengers listed on our recommended tech page which are also open-source and provide greater levels of private messaging than Signal.
+We have a few other mobile messengers listed on our recommended tech page, which are also open-source and provide greater levels of private messaging than Signal.
 The listed apps include the same data protection functionality (digital certificate verification) and additional features (video and phone calls) above simple text-based communication.

-Just like most email, standard SMS text messages are like postcards.
-Anyone at any point from sending, transmitting, and receiving can potentially read who it’s from, who it’s to, and the message contained within.
+Just like most emails, standard SMS text messages are like postcards.
+Anyone, from sending, transmitting, and receiving, can potentially read who it’s from, who it’s to, and the message contained within.
 Security experts agree that it’s time to upgrade to a modern private messenger to protect your user data and online privacy.

 Related Questions & Tips